acevedoj/SOS/README.md

 ● As a user, I want to be able to access my audio recordings, and I want them to be saved on my phone for later, or on the cloud in case they are deleted.

 There are four main screens for the app.
 The menu/setting screen allows the user to add emergency contacts.
 The map screen displays a map and allows the user to get their current location and also be able to send it.
 The emergency screen allows a user to text and call the emergency contacts.
 The check-in screen allows user to set a timer and set the status to indicate if user is currently safe.

-The
-Prototype
+ThePrototype

 https://www.figma.com/file/KS1zCJZa7R23Nn8fS8HHkqNe/Introduction?node-id=0%3A1